-- the Science and Solutions for a Changing Planet DTP, funded by the Natural Environment Research Council (NERC) and hosted by the Grantham Institute – Climate Change and the Environment.
+- Science and Solutions for a Changing Planet, funded by the Natural Environment Research Council (NERC) and hosted by the Grantham Institute – Climate Change and the Environment.

-- Medical Research Council Studentships – Imperial College Medical Research Council Doctoral Training Partnership) Research Studentships, funded by the Medical Research Council (MRC)
+- Medical Research Council Studentships – Imperial College Medical Research Council Doctoral Training Partnership (DTP), funded by the Medical Research Council (MRC)

 Imperial is also a partner in London Interdisciplinary Social Science Doctoral Training Partnership (LISS), funded by the Economic and Social Research Council (ESRC).

 Centres for Doctoral Training (CDTs)

 Imperial currently hosts the following Centres for Doctoral Training.
 Explore the centres that interest you to find out more about their training programme and available studentships.